Communications Visa Sponsorship Jobs in Michigan

 Which visa types are most common for communications roles in Michigan?

 The H-1B is the most common visa for communications professionals in Michigan, covering roles like corporate communications manager, public relations specialist, and marketing communications analyst when the position requires a bachelor's degree in a specific field such as communications, journalism, or public relations.
-Some university-affiliated roles may qualify under J-1 or O-1 categories depending on the applicant's background and employer type.
+Some university-affiliated roles may qualify under J-1 visa or O-1 visa categories depending on the applicant's background and employer type.

 Which cities in Michigan have the most communications sponsorship jobs?